 Too Many Dynamic Items

-Dynamic Posts and Dynamic Terms are a cool feature because they allow you to automatically generate content.
-But keep in mind that these queries can come expensive (in terms of server processing).
+Dynamic Posts and Dynamic Terms are a great feature because they allow you to automatically generate content.
+But keep in mind that these queries can become expensive (in terms of server processing).
 Only use these items when needed, and be aware of how they can affect your processing time.
 This is again something that servers with higher processing power will be able to handle more of.
 When used reasonably, they are very powerful; but it is easy to use them excessively if you’re not mindful.
 More information: Database and Processing Optimization.

 - Use Dynamic Items sparingly, and only for dynamic content – Dynamic Items require extra queries on each page load by nature.
 If you use too many, you can increase the processing load significantly